datamission/WFP/README.md

 # WFP
-This page is meant for information about the WFP hackathon.
+This page is for the WFP hackathon organised by DataMission.
 See http://www.datamission.nl/un-world-food-program-hackathon/ for more info.

-Scripts to read the different datasets are in the datasets directory.
-Information about the datasets is on the wiki in https://github.com/datamission/WFP/wiki.
+Scripts to read relevant datasets are in the datasets directory.
+Info about the datasets is in the wiki, see https://github.com/datamission/WFP/wiki/Datasets-wiki-page.
+The wiki contains much more info, see  https://github.com/datamission/WFP/wiki.